Zine Q&A with OPL Readers & Writers Librarian Erin Duerr

 Q: Why did OPL decide to launch a zine collection?

 A: Zines provide a way for anyone to express themselves and to share ideas.
 They demonstrate self-publishing at the most accessible level, introducing voices that may not have access to traditional publishing channels.
 OPL’s zine collection connects its community with more materials written by, about and for them.
 The Omaha zine community has grown exponentially in the last few years with the launch of Omaha Zine Fest.
 A zine collection is a great way to support local zine makers and to introduce new users to everything that zines have to offer.

 A: This collection will be hyper-local and contain materials created and donated by community members.
 It looks and functions differently than other library materials.
 Zines are available at Benson Branch and W. Dale Clark Main Library only.
 Patrons are encouraged to read zines at the library, take them home to enjoy, share with others, and return them to the library, though they do not check out like typical library items.
 Zines will not appear on a patron's library account or acquire fines.

 A: OPL's zine collection is comprised of donated and purchased zines.
 The bulk of the original collection was donated to OPL by the Zine Pavilion at the 2017 American Libraries Conference.
 OPL has also received donated zines from local and visiting zine creators at Omaha Zine Fest.
 The collection will be sustained by a combination of donated and purchased zines.

-Q: How can people learn more about how to make or donate zines?
+Q: How can people learn more about how to make zines?

 For more information, contact OPL's Readers & Writers Librarian Erin Duerr at 402-444-4800 or firstname.lastname@example.org.